santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 4 - Network Attacks & Web Security.md

 >
 > **Answer:**
 >
-> I began tackling the challenge by diving into the PHP source code of the SQL Injection page.
+> I started off by looking at the PHP source code of the SQL Injection page.
 I noticed that the query was directly incorporating user inputs via session variables into an SQL command.
-This configuration was particularly vulnerable to SQL injection, especially if those session variables could be altered.
+This configuration was particularly vulnerable to SQL injection ... especially if those session variables could be altered!
 >
 > ```
 > a' UNION SELECT user, password FROM users -- -&Submit=Submit